deepakChourasiya-aj/deepakChourasiya-aj/README.md

 ## Software Development Engineer(Full Stack) 🚀

 >Hi there!
-My name is Deepak Chourasiya and I am a full stack developer with expertise  in both back-end and front-end development.
+My name is Deepak Chourasiya and I am a software developer with expertise  in both back-end and front-end development.

 ## 🛠 Skills